imdottier/football_data/README.md

 # Football Data ETL Pipeline & Lakehouse

-This project collects football match data from the web, cleans and organizes it in a multi-layer data lakehouse, and prepares it for analysis.
+This project collects football match data from Whoscored.com (powered by Opta), cleans and organizes it in a multi-layer data lakehouse, and prepares it for analysis.
 It uses Docker for containerization, and Apache Spark with Delta Lake for processing.

 ## Core Idea & Architecture